Myocardial Abscess

 Pathogenesis

-The intracardiac consequences of endocarditis range from trivial, characterized by an infected vegetation with no attendant tissue damage, to catastrophic, when infection is locally destructive or extends beyond the valve leaflet.
+The intracardiac consequences of endocarditis range from trivial, characterized by an infected vegetation with no tissue damage, to catastrophic, when infection is locally destructive or extends beyond the valve leaflet.
 Distortion or perforation of valve leaflets, rupture of chordae tendineae, and perforations or fistulas may result in progressive congestive heart failure (CHF).
-Infection, particularly that involving the aortic valve or prosthetic valves, may extend into paravalvular tissue and result in myocardial abscesses and persistent fever due to the infection's unresponsiveness to the antibiotic; disruption of the conduction system, with electrocardiographic conduction abnormalities; and clinically relevant arrhythmias or purulent pericarditis.
+Infection, particularly that involving the aortic valve or prosthetic valves, may extend into paravalvular tissue and result in myocardial abscesses and persistent fever due to the infection's unresponsiveness to antibiotics; disruption of the conduction system, with electrocardiographic conduction abnormalities; and clinically relevant arrhythmias or purulent pericarditis.

 Epidemiology